ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Aligning Pre-Trained Models with ASIF

-In the following we present how a collection of captioned pictures implicitly defines a common space for images and texts through relative representations, allowing to build a multimodal model without training.
-Before that, we briefly discuss existing techniques to build this common space.
+\looseness=-1 In the following we present how a collection of captioned pictures implicitly defines a common space for images and texts through relative representations \cite{moschella2022relative}, allowing to build a multimodal model without training.
+Here we focus exclusively on vision and language as modalities due to the wider availability of relevant models and paired data.
+However, we anticipate that our procedure could be more generally applicable.
+Indeed, subsequent research by other teams has already utilized ASIF as a baseline in other modalities, such as audio \cite{wang2023understanding}.
+Before delving into the specifics of our method, we will briefly review existing techniques for establishing this common space.

-\textbf{Contrastive training to build a common space. } \ With multimodal models, we refer to architectures that embed inputs of diverse modes into the same space.
+\looseness=-1\textbf{Contrastive training to build a common space. } \ With multimodal models, we refer to architectures that embed inputs of diverse modes into the same space.
 The better is a multimodal model, the closer are representations of different modes of the same object.
-So far, this common space has been obtained as the result of a contrastive training of one \citep{lit} or both the neural mode encoders \citep{clip, align}.
-Using e.g. a collection of image-text pairs as training set, a contrastive loss promotes the closeness of image and text embeddings from the same pair, while spacing out the ones from distinct pairs. \citet{lit} train just the text encoder to match the image embeddings of a pretrained visual encoder.
-Once the encoders are trained, a multimodal model can be adapted to perform any visual classification task just by crafting a caption for each label and selecting the one with the embedding closer to the embedding of the input image.
+So far, this common space has been obtained as the result of a contrastive training of one \cite{lit} or both the neural mode encoders \cite{clip, align}.
+Using a collection of image-text pairs as training set, a contrastive loss promotes the closeness of image and text embeddings from the same pair, while spacing out the ones from distinct pairs. \citet{lit} train just the text encoder to match the image embeddings of a pretrained visual encoder.
+Once the encoders are trained, a multimodal model can be adapted to perform any visual classification task just by crafting a caption for each label and selecting the one with the embedding closer to the embedding of the input image (zero-shot image classification).

 \textbf{Relative representations.} \ Our idea to build a common latent space is to use a collection of coupled data as a ``rosetta stone'' between modalities, and represent each new data point as its similarities to the points of the same modality in the collection.
 In other words, we compute a \textit{relative representation} for each new data point: